aws/aws-cdk-rfcs/text/0502_aws-vpclattice.md

    * A custom hosname
    * @default no hostname is used
    */
-  readonly dnsEntry?: aws_vpclattice.CfnService.DnsEntryProperty | undefined;
+  readonly hostedZone?: r53.IHostedZone | undefined;

   /**
    * Share Service